Skip to main content

 Changes the overall balance

-When the staking deposits and withdrawals are treated as non-taxable (toggle on), the withdrawal amount can not be larger than the deposit amount.
+When the "Treat staking deposits and withdrawals as non-taxable" toggle is on, the withdrawal amount can not be larger than the deposit amount.
 If the Staking Withdrawal amount is larger, you will need to add a transaction to reflect the change in balance manually.
 Otherwise, you will have a balance remaining issue that will appear as a Missing Purchase History as there is no cost basis recorded for the extra amount of the tokens.

 For example, if the staking deposit is 100 CAKE, and the staking withdrawal is 130 CAKE, the withdrawal transaction should be edited as below.